 It is important to note that there is a limit to the number of polishing sequences that can be applied during the lifetime of a watch.

 Types of maintenance:

-A Quick Service intervention can be provided by an authorized Service Center or a Quick-Service-level point of sale.
+A Quick intervention can be provided by an authorized Service Center or a retailer accredited to provide Essential Maintenance.
 It mainly involves battery replacements, water-resistance tests, strap replacements, bracelet length adjustments, and timesetting for simple and complicated watches.

 - Partial maintenance covers all interventions that do not require the disassembly of the movement.

 Full maintenance includes:

 - for the movement: complete disassembly, inspection of all parts, replacement of worn parts, cleaning, assembly, lubrication, calibration, adjustment of dial and hands, complete test procedure.

 - for the case (and bracelet): cleaning, replacement of all case seals, water-resistance test in air and under water (where applicable).
 Repairs if necessary and polishing if requested by the customer.

 The maintenance and repair procedures are subject to the same quality control benchmarks that apply to the watch manufacturing process.